Report a Site

 If you do have a site to report, please read on.

-If you are logged in to a WordPress.com account and stumble upon a blog you would like to report, simply move your mouse over the blog menu on the far left of the admin bar, and you will see Report this content which will allow you to send us a report for:
+If you’re logged in to a WordPress.com account and stumble upon a site you’d like to report, simply move your mouse over the menu on the far left of the admin bar, and you’ll see Report this content which will allow you to send us a report for: